-On October 6, 2017, FFRF requested records from Laurel County Jailer Jamie Mosley related to a "Night of Prayer" held at Laurel County Correctional Center (LCCC) on August 29, 2017.
+On October 6, 2017, FFRF requested records from Laurel County, Kentucky Jailer Jamie Mosley related to a "Night of Prayer" held at Laurel County Correctional Center (LCCC) on August 29, 2017.
 During that event, Laurel County citizens and churches were invited to the jail to pray for inmates, their families, their victims, and jail staff.
 The jail erected a tent on the premises for the event where Christian ministers, community members, and staff gathered and a local church choir performed.
 Inmates were taken from their cells and escorted to the tent to interact with the crowd.
 The main event of the evening saw attendees locking hands and forming a "prayer chain" throughout every floor of the facility.

 FFRF sent four specific requests for LCCC's records related to the Night of Prayer and two specific requests for records related to substance abuse programming and religious programming.
 A few weeks later, Jailer Mosley provided a few responsive records, but stated that he was withholding the vast majority of the requested records based on a variety of exemptions set forth in Kentucky's state law, many of which were inapplicable and nonsensical.
-For example, claiming that turning over certain records would render the jail vulnerable to a terrorist attack, or that producing certain records would be overly burdensome while at the same time claiming that the jail is not in possession of the records at all.
+For example, he claimed that turning over certain records would render the jail vulnerable to a terrorist attack, or that producing certain records would be overly burdensome while at the same time claiming that the jail is not in possession of the records at all.

 - Press release

 - Response to Plaintiff’s Motion of Judgment on the Pleadings

 - Plaintiff’s Supplemental Brief in Support of Its Motion for Judgment on the Pleadings and Fees